danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

     SELECT splitByWhitespace('192.168.208.1 - - [12/Oct/2021:15:32:43 +0000] "GET / HTTP/1.1" 304 0 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/93.0.4577.63 Safari/537.36"')
     ```

     Notice the response is pretty close to what we want!
-A few of the strings have some extra characters, and the referer agent (the browser details) did not need to be parsed, but we will resolve that in the next step.
+A few of the strings have some extra characters, and the user agent (the browser details) did not need to be parsed, but we will resolve that in the next step.

 2. Similar to **splitByWhitespace**, the **splitByRegexp** function splits a string into an array based on a regular expression.
-Run the following command, and notice that the response is two strings, and that the second string returned is the user agent successfully parsed from the log:
+Run the following command, which returns two strings.
+Notice the second string returned is the user agent successfully parsed from the log:
     ```sql
     SELECT splitByRegexp('\S \d+ "([^"]*)"', '192.168.208.1 - - [12/Oct/2021:15:32:43 +0000] "GET / HTTP/1.1" 304 0 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/93.0.4577.63 Safari/537.36"')
     ```